ExpandingShapes/cats/CONTRIBUTING.md

 ```
 This procedure will report if there are any binary compatibility issues that should be fixed.

-As a side note, the latter command uses [sbt-mima](https://github.com/lightbend/migration-manager) (shorthand for "Migration Manager") plugin and you can find more information about it [here](https://github.com/lightbend/migration-manager/wiki).
+As a side note, the latter command uses [sbt-mima](https://github.com/lightbend/migration-manager) (shorthand for "Migration Manager") plugin, and you can find more information about it [here](https://github.com/lightbend/migration-manager/wiki).

 ## Contributing documentation